jeantessier/book-reviews/rails_graphql_federation/README.md

 ## Extracting the Schema

-You can extract the federated shema from services that you started manually.
+You can extract the federated schema from services that you started manually.

 > NOTE: You will need Apollo's `rover` tool to
 > [extract the GraphQL schema](https://www.apollographql.com/docs/federation/quickstart/).